 For some, cashing in those hard-earned vacation days and booking a much-needed getaway is a chance to kick back, relax, and luxuriate in easy living.
-For others – ahem, athletes – one of the best things about travel is traveling for races in a faraway land.
+For others – ahem, athletes – one of the best things about travel is traveling to race in a faraway land.

 Pack everything important in your carry-on

-If you’re checking a bag, don’t put anything that may impact your race in it.
+If you’re checking a bag when traveling for a race, don’t put anything that may impact your race in the bag.
 Your shoes, sports bra, devices, chargers, converters (triple check that you get the right kind!), and anything else that’s essential for your race-day performance should be on you at all times.
 And don’t be afraid to over-pack a little.

 “It’s not a guarantee that essentials – like Imodium! – will be sold at your destination,” says running coach Mary Johnson.
 “So bring everything.”
 The one thing you shouldn’t pack: compression gear.
 Wear it on the plane to keep your blood flowing as best you can.”

 Consider how you’ll want to recover after the race, too.
 See if your hotel room has a tub if you’re into ice baths, or find out if there’s a hot tub if that’s more your pre- or post-race style.